brouberol/blog/content/essential-tools-p4-customizing-shell.md

 called every time `PS1` is rendered by including `$(colorized_prompt)` in the environment variable.

-The `$(colorized_prompt)` syntax means “call the `colorize_prompt` function”, and will be expanded into the output of the function, which will contain ASCII color codes colorizing the prompt.
+The `$(colorized_prompt)` syntax means "call the `colorize_prompt` function", and will be expanded into the output of the function (what it prints), which will contain ASCII color codes colorizing the prompt.

 ``` extbash
 function colorized_prompt {